 - Constantly interrupt others and refocus the conversation on what you want to talk about.

 - Avoid any supporting statements when somebody else is talking so that they naturally stop.

-There are many reasons why people may behave this way and narcissism is only one of them.
-Other possible reasons include:
+There are many reasons why people may behave this way, and narcissism is only one of them.
+Other possible causes include: